iWinston/typeorm-plus/docs/connection-options.md

  will fail with an error.
 However, if `options.fallbackToDefaultDb` is set to `true`, then the user's default database will be used instead (Default: `false`).

+* `options.instanceName` - The instance name to connect to.
+The SQL Server Browser service must be running on the database server, and UDP port 1434 on the database server must be reachable.
+Mutually exclusive with `port`. (no default).

 * `options.enableAnsiNullDefault` - If true, SET ANSI_NULL_DFLT_ON ON will be set in the initial sql.
 This means new columns will be nullable by default.
 See the [T-SQL documentation](https://msdn.microsoft.com/en-us/library/ms187375.aspx) for more details.
 (Default: `true`).